-On this __ day of __________, 2016, before me the undersigned, a Notary Public in and for said State, personally appeared Jasper Gibbons, known or identified to me to be the President of CitySide Lofts Condominium Association, Inc., an Idaho corporation, and acknowledged to me that such corporation executed the same.
+On this __ day of __________, 2023, before me the undersigned, a Notary Public in and for said State, personally appeared Daniel Johnson, known or identified to me to be the President of CitySide Lofts Condominium Association, Inc., an Idaho corporation, and acknowledged to me that such corporation executed the same.

 IN WITNESS WHEREOF, I have hereunto set my hand and affixed my official seal the day and year in this certificate first above written.